-We are advancing monoclonal microbials to potentially treat a spectrum of immune mediated diseases with an initial focus on inflammatory diseases and oncology.
-The efficiency of our platform has, in a relatively short period of time, allowed us to advance multiple product candidates into clinical trials for a range of inflammatory diseases and cancers.
+We are advancing SINTAX medicines to potentially treat a spectrum of immune mediated diseases with an initial focus on inflammatory diseases and oncology.
+The efficiency of our platform has, in a relatively short period of time, allowed us to advance multiple product candidates into clinical trials for a range of diseases.

-- EDP1815, a monoclonal microbial candidate for inflammatory diseases:
+EDP1815, a whole-microbe candidate for inflammatory diseases